-Howard Tilbury - Consultant
+Howard Tilbury - Principal

 With Howard Tilbury, experience counts.
 His years in administration management and working in the public sector form a strong foundation for providing clients the sound business advice and coaching they need to help them achieve their goals.

 As part of the firm since 2007, Howard Tilbury offers business advice and coaching to clients from a diverse range of businesses and organisations.
 Howard was a business administrator long before he became an accountant, studying part time whilst working for Transit NZ (now NZTA), before gaining his first accounting role with Otago Regional Council.

 The relationship that you can grow with some clients by working with them over a period of time was something that he hadn’t considered a big part of being in accounting.